Ph.D., Duke University, 1994

 Office: Alumni 101

 Dr. Kathryn West is Professor of English and currently serves as the Chair of the Department.
 She majored in English as an undergraduate at Texas A&M University and received her M.A. and Ph.D. from Duke University; she also earned a Graduate Certificate from the Women’s Studies Program at Duke.
-Her research interests span American Literature from 1865 to the present, with a particular emphasis on Contemporary and Multicultural Writing; Women’s Literature; writing of the American and Canadian West; and Contemporary International Writing (particularly from Latin America and India).
+Her research interests span American Literature from 1865 to the present, with a particular emphasis on Contemporary and Multicultural Writing; Women’s Literature; and Contemporary International Writing (particularly from Latin America and India).
 In addition, she confesses to a fascination with the American Modernists and (some—but not all—of the) British Modernists; the former probably goes back to an eighth-grade research paper on Faulkner.

 During her time at Bellarmine, Dr. West has taught both the early and the late survey of American Literature, Composition, and upper level courses in Contemporary American Fiction; American Modernism; Multicultural American Lit; Toni Morrison and Friends; the Native American Renaissance: Louise Erdrich and Sherman Alexie; Women’s Literature; Contemporary International Fiction; Twentieth-Century American Novel; IDC courses on Native American Cultures and Global Storytelling: Narrative and Identity; and the Integrative Seminar, our capstone course for English majors, among others.

-When not teaching, writing, or doing administrative work, she can be found with her 7-year old son Adam West, her Boston Terrier Sasha, her Cavalier King Charles Spaniel Elsie, and/or her parakeet Fleur.
+When not teaching, writing, or doing administrative work, she can be found with her son Adam West, her Cavalier King Charles Spaniel Elsie, and/or her parakeet Fleur.
 You might also try the garden or a local bookstore.